heptarch/heptarch.github.io/projects.md

 I think the special sauce was not material—the cash flow or the personnel or the supply of oscilloscopes—but philosophical.

+This short essay represents some loose, tendentious efforts to understand why Bell Labs was so success as an "institute of creative technology".

 ### 2.1. <a href="#tbc">The Kelly gang</a><a id="sec-2-1" name="sec-2-1"></a>

-To illustrate, consider Mervin Kelly, director of research at Bell Labs from 1936 to 1943, and later president.
+I stole that last line from Mervin Kelly, director of research from 1936 to 1943, and later president.
 A physicist by trade, Kelly played a pivotal (though not quite Nobel-worthy) role in the invention of the transistor, and as president, helped develop the laser and the solar cell.